alcarinn/alcarinn.github.io/README.md

     type: 'area'
 },
 title: {
-    text: 'Evolution of the topics over the years for the UDC in their tweets' },
+    text: 'Evolution of the topics over the years for all the parties in their tweets' },
 xAxis: {
     categories: ['2015', '2016', '2017', '2018', '2019'],